BMW X3 review

 Strengths

-- +Comfortable driving position
+• +Comfortable driving position

-- +User-friendly infotainment system
+• +User-friendly infotainment system

 Weaknesses

-- -The climate controls are on the touchscreen
+• -The climate controls are on the touchscreen

-- -Interior design won’t be to everyone’s tastes
+• -Interior design won’t be to everyone’s tastes

 Driving position and dashboard

-It’s also easy to find your optimum driving position because all X3s come with an electrically operated driver's seat with a memory function.
-It is frustrating, though, that BMW doesn’t include adjustable lumbar support as standard on any trim.
-It’s quite expensive to add as it is part of the Comfort Pack, but we'd recommend doing so.
+It is frustrating, though, that BMW doesn’t include adjustable lumbar support as standard.
+It’s quite expensive to add because it's part of the Comfort Pack, but we recommend doing so.

-The X3 has a 12.3in driver’s display with digital dials as standard, and a head-up display is an optional extra on all trims as part of the Technology Pack.
-Both are wonderfully crisp and easy to read, but in something of a retrograde step the previous X3’s physical air-con controls have been ditched in favour of touch-sensitive icons on the infotainment screen, making it distracting to change the temperature while driving.
+In something of a retrograde step, the previous X3’s physical air-con controls have been ditched in favour of touch-sensitive icons on the infotainment screen, making it distracting to change the temperature while driving.

 Visibility, parking sensors and cameras

-Seeing out the front of the X3 is pretty easy, thanks to its large windscreen with relatively narrow pillars.
+Seeing out the front of the X3 is pretty easy, thanks to its large windscreen with relatively narrow and upright pillars.
 It's easy to judge traffic at roundabouts and T-junctions, and looking over your shoulder gives you a decent view of what’s going on behind.

 That said, a high bonnet line does make it tricky to judge the front of the car, so to make manoeuvring easier BMW gives you front and rear parking sensors, a rear-view camera and a parking assistant system that can steer the car into spaces as standard.
 There’s also the option of a 360-degree surround-view camera as part of the Technology Pack.